 Our primary sources of liquidity are cash flow from operations and borrowings under our revolving credit facilities.
 We expect that ongoing requirements for debt service and capital expenditures will be funded from these sources.
 We incurred substantial indebtedness in connection with the recapitalization, including as a result of the issuance of the notes.
-As of December 31, 2003, on a pro forma basis giving effect to the redemption in January 2004 of our senior subordinated notes in an aggregate principal amount of \$52.5 million, we had approximately \$324.0 million of indebtedness outstanding, excluding letters of credit.
-In addition, as of December 31, 2003, we had stockholders' equity of approximately \$122.7 million.
-Our significant debt service obligations following the recapitalization could, under certain circumstances, have material consequences to our security holders, including holders of our senior subordinated notes.
-Total cash interest payments related to our amended senior credit facilities and our senior subordinated notes are expected to be in excess of approximately \$21.0 million annually.
+As of December 31, 2003, on a pro forma basis giving effect to the redemption in January 2004 of our senior subordinated notes in an aggregate principal amount of \$52.5 million, we had approximately \$324.0 million.
+Our significant debt service obligations following the recapitalization could, under certain circumstances, have material consequences to our security holders, including holders of our senior subordinated notes are expected to be in excess of approximately \$21.0 million annually.
 The scheduled installments for principal payments on our term loans under our amended senior credit facilities (as currently in effect) total to \$10.5 million in 2004, \$13.3 million in 2005, \$13.3 million in 2006, \$19.1 million in 2007, \$26.7 million in 2008 and \$143.6 million thereafter.